 This demo illustrates how the ASPxMenu control can be populated with item information taken from a data source.

-Additionally, ASPxMenu provides specific events related to data binding that you can handle according to your application logic.
+Additionally, the ASPxMenu provides specific events related to data binding that can be handled according to your application logic.

 - The ItemDataBound event allows you to customize settings of an individual item immediately after it has been bound to data.

 - The DataBound event (which occurs after the control data binding has been finished) allows you to finally customize the control.